 What is Moringa?

 Moringa is a common name for the Moringa oleifera tree (scientific name: Moringa oleifera).
-In English, it is called by various names such as Horse radish tree, Drumstick tree, and Ben oil tree.
+In English, it is called by various names such as Horseradish tree, Drumstick tree, and Ben oil tree.
 It grows fast and can reach 5 to 10 meters in height in mature trees.
-Moringa side effects are produced due to large quantity of dose in the form of medicine.
+Moringa side effects are produced due to a large number of doses in the form of medicine.

 In addition, many medicinal effects have been recognized in folk remedies such as Ayurveda, and it has been traditionally used for a long time.

 Although it is an interesting taste and aroma, the powdered dried moringa that is mainly distributed in Japan is often compared to “like matcha” and is a familiar taste to Japanese people.
-It is a super food that can be used for cooking and making sweets, as well as being dissolved in water and drunk.read complete article heartily to know that the Moringa side effects and advantages.
+It is a superfood that can be used for cooking and making sweets, as well as being dissolved in water and drunk.
+Read the complete article heartily to know that the Moringa side effects and advantages.

-Moringa leaves are rich in protein, vitamin A, B vitamins and minerals.
-Moringa side effects are here mention.
+Moringa leaves are rich in protein, vitamin A, B vitamins, and minerals.
 Nutritional ingredients per 100g of Moringa powder

 item Internal capacity